AryanJ-NYC/WebDevCurriculum/http/making-requests.md

 1. Open a new Thimble project or use your text editor (it is preferred you use a text editor as it's better practice)
 2. Use the fetch template above to fetch information about your favorite Pokemon.
 3. Display relevant Pokemon information to the webpage.
 A simple unordered list is fine.

+# Homework
+1. Take a look around [JSONPlaceHolder](https://jsonplaceholder.typicode.com/) and use their API to create a sample website.